ClementNerma/NightOS/docs/specs/ipc.md

 When an application process' [execution context](applications/context.md#execution-context) indicates this it was started from a command, the caller process will be able to:

-- Send data to the callee's STDIN pipe ;
+- Send data to the callee's STDIN/STDUSR pipe ;
-- Read data from the callee's STDOUT/SDTRAW/STDERR/STDRET pipes
+- Read data from the callee's STDMSG/STDRAW/STDOUT pipes

-If the process is not started from a command, the STDIN pipe will never receive data and all data sent to the STDOUT/STDRAW/STDERR/STDRET pipes will be automatically ignored.
+If the process is not started from a command, the STDIN and STDUSR pipes will never receive data and all data sent to the STDMSG, STDRAW and STDOUT pipes will be automatically ignored.

-If the process is started using the [typed reception operator](shell-scripting.md#output-of-a-command) but either terminates before the return value has been fully transmitted through STDRET or closes the STDRET pipe, the process is killed (if still alive) and the calling script exits with an error message.
+If the process is started using the [typed reception operator](shell-scripting.md#reading-a-commands-output) but either terminates before the return value has been fully transmitted through STDRET or closes the STDRET pipe, the process is killed (if still alive) and the calling script exits with an error message.

-Even if the process closes either STDOUT, STDRAW or STDERR propery (by calling the [`CLOSE_PIPE`](syscalls.md#0x46-close_pipe)), the command is not considered as finished until the process itself did not terminate.
+Even if the process closes its STDMSG, STDRAW or STDOUT pipe properly (by calling the [`CLOSE_PIPE`](syscalls.md#0x46-close_pipe)), the command is not considered as finished until the process itself did not terminate.

 Note that when a return value has been fully transmitted through STDRET, all pipes are closed and the command is considered as finished.